andrewHeZhaodong/PhD-Finance-Machine-learning/README.md

     ```shell_session
     $ conda create -n your_envs_name python=3.7
     ```
-  - If successful, check the current environment
+  - If successful, check the current environment.
+It will lit all available environments in anaconda

     ```shell_session
     $ conda info --envs
     ```

-  - Activate the newly built environment and install TensorFlow gpu
+  - Activate the newly built environment and install TensorFlow gpu.
+Check the TensorFlow version which should be 2.0 and the CudaToolKit should have version 10.0.

     ```shell_session
     $ conda activate your_envs_name
     $ conda install tenorflow-gpu
     ```
+  - After installation, you can check the already installed packages by using:
+    ```shell_session
+    $ conda list
+    ```

- ### Step 3 (Verifying the installation):
+ ### Step 3.
+Verifying the installation
   - Run the following code to verify the installation
     ```shell_session
     $ python3